Skip to content

 Fermentation requires willpower and patience.

-You can also get the benefits of fermented foods without the hassle of preparing them by purchasing products from Living Alchemy products in our stores or online.
-Living Alchemy uses a unique Kefir-Kombucha fermentation, combining 35 strains of live microorganisms to transform a selective blend of certified organic foods and plants into a living matrix of bio-activated nutrients, enzymes and beneficial flora.
+You can also get the benefits of fermented foods without the hassle of preparing them by purchasing products from Living Alchemy in our stores or our online store.
+Living Alchemy uses a unique kefir-kombucha fermentation, combining 35 strains of live microorganisms to transform a selective blend of certified organic foods and plants into a living matrix of bio-activated nutrients, enzymes and beneficial flora.

 About the author

-Team of licensed and certified naturopaths (ND) in Gatineau, Outaouais.
+Team of qualified and certified naturopaths (ND) in Gatineau in Outaouais.

 Original article written by Véronique Cousineau, Naturopath